ortus-docs/coldbox-docs/models/index.md

 ![](../images/spaghetti.png)

 Did you get some spine shivers like I just did.
 WOW!
 That is the traditional spaghetti coding style.
-Hopefully by now leveraging ColdBox we go into MVC heaven:
+With ColdBox we are now moving into MVC land and focusing on the model layer.

 ![](../images/MVC.png)

+However, the model layer can even be subdivided in many layers as well.

+## WireBox

 ![](../images/WireBox.png)